 Copperheads and coral snakes are two venomous North-American snakes.
 Copperheads are solitary pit vipers known to bite more people than any other snake in the USA, despite their non-aggressive natures.
 Coral snakes, on the other hand, are elapids subdivided into two groups: Old and New World snakes.

-Since both snakes are commonly spotted all around North America, a lot of people confuse both species which leads to quite a bit of misinformation.
+Since both snakes are native to the southeastern United States, a lot of people confuse both species which leads to quite a bit of misinformation.
 Copperheads and coral snakes might have some similarities, but they are very different snakes.
 This article explores these snakes, taking a special look at their venom.
 Let’s get right into it!
 Copperhead vs Coral snakes: what are the main differences?

 Comparing a Copperhead and a Coral Snake

 |Agkistrodon contortrix, Agkistrodon laticinctus

 |Micrurus fulvius, Micrurus tener

 |Previously 5, currently 2 – Eastern copperhead and broad-banded copperhead

 |16 species of Old World, 80+ species of New World